KKKc3231/DRAT/README.md

 - For more details about the dataset, please see [DatasetPreparation](https://github.com/XPixelGroup/BasicSR/blob/master/docs/DatasetPreparation.md), which has a detailed introduction.

 - For Anisotropic Gaussian kernels degradation, you can download DIV2KRK test datasets from [DIV2KRK](https://data.vision.ee.ethz.ch/cvl/DIV2K/).

+- For real-world degradation, you can download the RealSR(Nikon and Canon) and DRealSR test datasets from
 ```python
 cd degradation/scripts/
 python extract_subimages.py # crop the images to subimages